sebastienjacquemart-AI/chess-pieces-detection/README.md

 # Progress

-Step 1: board detection
+Step 1: board detection.
 I'm able to detect the lines of the chess board and find the intersections between the lines.

 Method: Blur image, canny detector, hough lines, cluster lines based on angle, find intersection.